-My proud family unhelpfully tell me ‘you’ll be fine’, but jobs sites offer no opportunities that apply to me, and I could never get enough time with career advisors at university to gain advice with any utility.
-I need someone who’s been in my situation, understands the current gloomy job climate, and can give mepersonalised advice on what I need to do to get around it.
+My proud family unhelpfully tell me ‘you’ll be fine’, but jobs sites offer no opportunities that apply to me, and I could never get enough time with career advisers at university to gain advice with any utility.
+I need someone who’s been in my situation, understands the current gloomy job climate, and can give me personalised advice on what I need to do to get around it.
 I need to know what my strengths and weaknesses are, but I need to understand what employers are looking for too.

-Prior to becoming a Diplomatic Consultant, Talyn applied to 105 jobs and worked free for two years hoping to land in her dream job.
 Now an employer herself, she receives the same kind of resumes from students wanting to get into the same field.
 Believe it or not the United Nations is struggling to fill internships not because applications are low, but rather because applicants all have similar skills, education and experiences.
 This is killing their chances.
 With the insights she has gained from her own internships and diplomatic training, as well as specialised advice from contacts in both government and multilateral organisations, Grassroot Diplomat can help steer your career aspiration in the right direction.

 The coaching service is designed to provide an intimate one-to-one session with students of any university to help them realise their potential, provide critique of their resumes and covering letters, and to share secrets passed on by heads of government offices about internships and the current job market.
-This is a rare opportunity to gain quality time with someone who knows what the job market is really like, at a level of communication and detail you won’t find from your university careers advisor.
+This is a rare opportunity to gain quality time with someone who knows what the job market is really like, at a level of communication and detail you won’t find from your university careers adviser.